pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

   * DELEG QType code is 65432
   * DELEG EDNS Flag Bit is 3
   * DELEG DNSKEY Flag Bit is 0

-# Change Log

-RFC EDITOR:
-: PLEASE REMOVE THE THIS SECTION PRIOR TO PUBLICATION.

-## since draft-wesplaap-deleg-00

-* Clarified SVCB priority behavior

-* Added section on differences to draft-homburg-deleg-incremental-deleg

-## since draft-wesplaap-deleg-01

-* Reorganised and streamlined the draft to the bare minimum for DELEG as an NS replacement
-* Defined codepoints for temporary testing
-* Added examples